Dubai's fresh water was ideal for Ship's Boilers.

 Prior to then, Dubai's Customs suffered from maladministration resulting in loss of Customs' revenues.

-Sheikh Rashid appointed William Duff as his Customs Inspector General around 1954.
-Bill Duff changed the way business was done in Dubai, streamlining procedures to make importing cargoes easier for Traders and Merchants and increase Government Customs' revenue.
+Sheikh Rashid appointed William Duff as its Customs Inspector General around 1954.
+Bill Duff changed the way business was done in Dubai, streamlining procedures to make importing cargoes easier for Traders and Merchants and increasing Dubai Government Customs' revenue.

 Benefits of those changes continued through to the 1980s until containerisation arrived and necessitated new electronic based procedures.